 Grimes – We Appreciate Power

-Grimes’ latest single is inspired on North Korean band Moranbong, an all women group who sing songs that spread the message of dictator Kim Jong-un.
+Grimes’ latest single is inspired by the North Korean band Moranbong, an all women group that sings songs that spread the message of dictator Kim Jong-un.
 Light stuff there.
-Grimes as always, is bleak, terrifying and talented, interpreting the part of a “pro A.I.
+Grimes as always is bleak, terrifying and talented, interpreting the part of a “pro A.I.
 Girl Group propaganda machine” with aplomb.
-“We Appreciate Power” is absolute madness, making you shudder in fear at the state of the world while also nodding your head approvingly because its got a great beat.
-With lyrics that spread the message of our future A.I. overlords (“What will it take to make you capitulate?”), Grimes’ head looks like a scary place.
-I believe what she says though, so catch me downloading this song just in case my laptop has a mind of its own.
+“We Appreciate Power” is absolute madness, making you shudder in fear of the state of the world while also nodding your head approvingly because its got a great beat.
+With lyrics that spread the message of our future A.I. overlords (“What will it take to make you capitulate?”), Grimes’ head looks like a scary place to inhabit.
+I believe what she says though; catch me downloading this song just in case my laptop has a mind of its own.

 Zolita – Truth Tea